Architectures in parametric component-based systems: Qualitative and quantitative modelling: Introduction

-The formal characterization of architectures is achieved in this work by means of logic, and specifically by a first-order logic. \hide{A preliminary version of this paper appeared in \cite{Pi:Ar}.}The proposed logic achieves to encode the execution order of the interactions imposed by the corresponding architecture as well as to describe recursive interactions.
+The formal characterization of parametric architectures proposed in this work is logic-based.
+In particular, we firstly introduce and investigate a first-order extended interaction logic, namely FOEIL, that models efficiently the qualitative characteristics of parametric architectures.
+In turn we consider its weighted counterpart, weighted FOEIL over a commutative semiring $K$, in order to address the corresponding non-functional aspects.
+In contrast to existing logics for modelling parametric architectures \cite{Bo:Ch,Bo:St,Ko:Pa,Ma:Co}, our FOEIL achieves to encode the execution order of the interactions imposed by the corresponding architecture as well as to describe recursive interactions.
 Specifically, several parametric architectures found in applications, including Publish/Subscribe and Request/Response, impose restrictions on the order of the permissible interactions \cite{Da:Se,Zh:To}.
 For instance, in a Publish/Subscribe architecture a subscriber cannot receive a message from a topic of its interest if beforehand a publisher has not transferred the message to the particular topic.
 On the other hand, distinct subscribers may express their interest to the same topic in any order.
 Our logic is proved sufficient enough to model such order restrictions.
-Moreover, we allow recursion in the component's interactions which in turn implies that we can characterize the subsequent implementation of an architecture during a parametric system's operation.
+Moreover, we allow recursion in the components' interactions which in turn implies that we can characterize the subsequent implementation of an architecture during a parametric system's operation.
+Then, our weighted FOEIL maintains the qualitative attributes of FOEIL, and also models the quantitative properties of parametric architectures, such as the total cost of the interactions or the probability of the implementation of concrete interactions.

-Still quite often the design of parametric architectures should incorporate not only their qualitative features but also their non-functional aspects.
-Cross-cutting concerns involve timing constraints, available resources, energy consumption, probabilities, etc., for implementing the communication among the systems' components.
-Such optimization and performance issues require the study of architectures in the quantitative setting \cite{An:Pa,Be:Pa,Pa:On}.
-For this, we introduce a weighted first-order logic that models efficiently the quantitative characteristics of parametric architectures.